jpsdasnake/jpsdasnake.github.io/README.md

 # jpsdasnake.github.io

-Redirects to the landing page.
+Redirects to the project's landing page.